mr-akiio/trs-alignment/README.md

 This project is trying to align traces by using peak-based, correlation-based and extremes-based alignment.

 To run this project you need to install trsfile, matplotlib, scipy and numpy.
 You can use `pip` to download it.
+To get this done You can execute this command from trs-alignment directory:
+> **pip install -r requirements.txt**

 Each python file will create new file with changed traces, with appropiate naming with what allignment method was used (usualy as +METHOD(parameters)).
 On the beggining of each python file, there are some global variables you can change.
 To see the traces use `visualize.py`.